lkiesow/leihs-wiki/Upgrading-2.9.14-to-3.0.0.md

 In both cases, you can install the latest version of Bundler, however:

     # gem install bundler

+# Installing Phusion Passenger

+Make sure you are running the right version of Ruby (1.9.3) and then proceed to install the right gems and finally Phusion Passenger:

+        # gem install passenger
+        # passenger-install-apache2-module

+The Phusion Passenger installer will walk you through install Passenger.
+If you run into any trouble, see the [Phusion Passenger](http://www.modrails.com) website.

+If you want to be extra sure that Passenger is working correctly for you, you could create a virtual host for a Rails application, install the Rails gem and create an empty Rails app to try under that virtual host.
+We won't cover that here, though, it's beyond the scope of our upgrade guide.

 # Retrieving the leihs 3 source code